STU-IX/stuix.io/README.md

 ## How do I join?

-Anyone who holds public resources (ASN and IPv4/IPv6) can join STUIX to gain experience with BGP and routing.
+Anyone who holds public resources (ASN and IPv4/IPv6) can join STUIX.

 To get started first fill out the request form on our [join STUIX](https://stuix.io/join/) page